-President's Message 01

-Introduction: Staying on Course in Uncertain Times 04

-Building on our Achievements 06

-Our Plan for the Next Two Years 16

-1. Enhance Canada's global leadership in social sciences and humanities research 17

-2. Grow Canada's research talent 21

-3. Strengthen the research enterprise in Canada 25

-4. Contribute innovative solutions to global challenges and opportunities 29

-5. Build a nimble, forward-looking SSHRC organization 33

-Acknowledgement 36

-At a Glance 37
+President's Message 0 Introduction: Staying on Course in Uncertain Times Building on our Achievements 06 Our Plan 16 1.
+Enhance Canada's global leadership in social sciences and humanities research 17 2.
+Grow Canada's research talent 21 3.
+Strengthen the research enterprise in Canada 25 4.
+Contribute innovative solutions to global challenges and opportunities 29 5.
+Build a nimble, forward-looking SSHRC organization 33 Acknowledgement 36 At a glance: SSHRC's strategic objectives for 2020-2025 37

-© Her Majesty the Queen in Right of Canada, represented by the Minister of Industry, 2020
+The Honourable François-Philippe Champagne, P.C., M.P.
+Minister of Innovation, Science and Industry © Her Majesty the Queen in Right of Canada, represented by the Minister of Industry, 2021